Keyboard shortcuts

 3. Public HTTP API & SSE

-• Enhance SSE with Last-Event-ID replay, duplicate suppression, resumable connections, and explicit event type exposure for new workflow outputs.
+• Enhance SSE with Last-Event-ID replay, duplicate suppression, and resiliency tests covering torrent + FsOps event fan-out.

 4. CLI Parity